robfatland/serverless/azure/tutorial.md

 ## 6. Creating an Azure Function in FSCode

+With VSCode running use ctrl + j to bring up a tabbed console in the lower part of the IDE.
+This acts as a kind of control center while the pane above it acts as a file editor.

 To engage with the Azure cloud and Azure Functions using VSCode: Click the A-like or tent-like Azure icon in the left sidebar.
 It looks like this: